Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 ## Requirements
   - You will require an Apple Mac to run this, or a hackintosh.
-VMs have mixed results and your milage may vay, try it at your own risk.
+VMs have mixed results and your mileage may vary, try it at your own risk.
-  - This guide was written for 64bit macOS 10.5+.
+  - This guide was written for 64bit macOS 10.15+.
 Compatibility with older versions may not be guaranteed.
   - Make sure to have some free time and patience :)

 ### Step 0: [Brew](https://brew.sh/)